Independent Contractor and Employee Worker Reclassification Audits

 4. Exempt organizations and governmental entities may participate in a VCSP if they meet all of the eligibility requirements.

-If you are concerned about a current audit, future audit, or your company's compliance with proper worker classification requirements, you may contact Layton & Lopez Tax Attorneys, LLP to schedule a consultation.
+If you are concerned about a current audit, future audit, or your company's compliance with proper worker classification requirements, you may contact tax attorney Daniel W. Layton to schedule a consultation at (949) 301-9829.